allanj/pytorch_neural_crf/README.md

 More [details](/docs/transformers_benchmark.md)

-**Update**: Our latest breaking change: using data loader to read all data and convert the data into tensor.
-We latest [release](https://github.com/allanj/pytorch_lstmcrf/tree/v0.2.0) also use HuggingFace's transformers but we didn't adopt to use the PyTorch
-`Dataset` and `DataLoader` yet.
-This version uses both and we are also testing the correctness of the code before publishing a new release.

 ### Requirements
 * Python >= 3.6 and PyTorch >= 1.6.0 (tested)
 * Transformers package from Huggingface (Required by using Transformers)